DevOpsHiveHQ/dynamic-devops-roadmap/content/04-module.md

 - [Agile Goal Setting: How to Get Started - Insights for Professionals](https://www.insightsforprofessionals.com/management/leadership/agile-goal-setting-how-to-get-started)
 - [Agile Planning: А Step-by-Step Guide with Examples - Businessmap](https://businessmap.io/agile/project-management/planning)

-## 4.1 Code - Twelve-Factor App Methodology
+## 4.2 Code - Twelve-Factor App Methodology

 ### What you need to know

 - In 2011 a manifest called [Twelve-Factor App methodology](https://12factor.net/) was introduced as a set of best practices for building modern, scalable, and maintainable web applications.
 - The 12-factor app methodology is meant to standardize how applications should be developed to take full advantage of cloud environments.
 - After more than a decade of that manifest, it's considered the minimal for all applications.
-You might not need to apply all of them, especially in a small code base, but they should be always in mind during architecting and implementation.
+You might not need to apply all of them, especially in a small code base, but they should always be in mind during architecting and implementation.
 - Here we will just list the 12 factors, but ensure to read the page of each of them.
   1.  **Codebase**: One codebase tracked in revision control, many deploys.
   2.  **Dependencies**: Explicitly declare and isolate dependencies.